Find the place to suit your personality and lifestyle.

 SUMMER HILL

 Once upon a time there were small, very basic, functional shops that catered for the working and lower middle classes.
 Then new people began moving in - professionals, singles, gays, refugees from the over priced eastern suburbs.
-And suddenly Summer Hill became groovy in an understated way.
+And suddenly Summer Hill became groovy in an understated kind of way.
 More >>